Welcome to Om Die Dam!

 NEW VENUE & NEW ROUTE

-All entrants have to collect their race packs before the day of the race at one of the collection venues indicated
+All entrants have to collect their race packs before the day of the race.
+Collection venues will be confirmed.

 More about the Old Mutual Om Die Dam Marathon.